 Late spring is when Yosemite waterfalls are at their best with peak snowmelt.
 In this season, you may also get to see some wildflowers at lower elevations already.

 Birdwatchers will want to plan for a spring or fall trip.

-If you love snowy landscapes, cross country skiing, or snowshoeing, Yosemite is great in winter as well.
-Yosemite is also very popular in February when people come to see the famous natural phenomena, Yosemite Firefall.
+If you love snowy landscapes, cross-country skiing, or snowshoeing, Yosemite is great in winter as well.
+Yosemite is also very popular in February when people come to see the famous natural phenomenon, Yosemite Firefall.
 You can read about it in our guide to the best National Parks to visit in February.

 Below, we’ll go deeper into what low and high seasons have to offer.
 That way, you’ll get a better idea of what time of the year might be the best to visit Yosemite for you.
 But first, here is some info and tips for getting to and around Yosemite National Park.

 Yosemite National Park is so huge that – unless you visit with an organized tour – the best way to visit is by car.
 Highway 120 is the main thoroughfare that runs through the park.
 A quick exit off of it will take you into Yosemite Valley, where most of the campgrounds and amenities are.
 The Valley also has an extensive network of small roads that lead to hiking trails and lookoff points.

 However, if you don’t have a car, you can take public transport to the park and use shuttle services to get around.
 These can become crowded during the summer, but the roads are also infamous for traffic jams during the high season.
 So shuttles can be a good alternative for getting around the park.